10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Letting Typos and Grammar Errors Slip Through

 Nothing undermines professional credibility faster than obvious grammar mistakes or typos.
 A single error in a client email can make you look careless or unprofessional, regardless of your actual expertise.
-According to a 2024 study, 59% of professionals admit they've judged someone's competence based on email grammar.
+According to a 2025 study, 64% of professionals now admit they've judged someone's competence based on email grammar—up from 59% just two years ago.
+As professional standards continue rising, tolerance for errors has decreased significantly.

-The worst part is that these errors are completely preventable now.
+The worst part is that these errors are completely preventable in 2026.
 Yet I still see them constantly—missing commas, subject-verb disagreements, "their/there/they're" mix-ups, and autocorrect disasters that nobody caught before sending.
+With AI writing assistants now widely available and often free, grammatical errors have become a signal of either carelessness or technological resistance.

 • Confusing "affect" and "effect" in formal communications